Read about everything to do with fitness, nutrition and lifestyle for Muslim mums and sisters from Carin Timskog.

 Please Note!
 There are times when you should not be training during pregnancy: when you feel short of breath, tired, have headache, dizziness, contractions or bleeding.

 What about cardio training?

 If you are like most sisters, who are trying to get stronger, healthier and improve overall fitness, strength training should be the priority.
-And as mentioned previously, strength training is the most important training during pregnancy, not only in order to prepare yourself for motherhood, but also to take care of your body best possible considering the physical demands that are put on it.
+And as mentioned previously, strength training is the most important training during pregnancy, not only in order to prepare yourself for motherhood, but also to take care of your body as best possible considering the physical demands that are put on it.

-How often is recommended to workout?
+How often is it recommended to workout?

 Pregnant women should accumulate at least 150 minutes of moderate-intensity physical activity each week to achieve clinically meaningful health benefits and reductions in pregnancy complications.

 Physical activity should be accumulated over a minimum of three days per week; however, being active every day is encouraged.

 The recommendations dictate that pregnant women should incorporate a variety of aerobic and resistance training activities to achieve greater benefits.
 Adding the physical exercises from yoga/or gentle stretching may also be beneficial.